insqu/sc/UPDATE-unfinished.md

 We are now going to set up metamask in a web broswer.

-Important, if you already have metamask, it is reccomended that you set up a separate MetaMask account in another web broswer.
+> Important, if you already have metamask, it is reccomended that you set up a separate MetaMask account in another web broswer.
+> Whatever you do, **DO NOT** use a pre-existing account for this tutorial.

 For now, we are going to assume you do not have MetaMask installed on the Brave or Firefox web browser.

 First download and install the web browser: